NuSynth/GLIDE-UWP/README.md

 GLIDER still resulted in a Serial-Position effect.
 It had to.
 GLIDER also did not ensure, that information for a course would not decline in a respondent's retrieval ability, much lower than 95%, even if GLIDER were to be used to learn new information from, on a daily basis.

-GLIDE schedules a repetition, for each individual engram, to be performed when the forgetting curve shows that the chance for the engram's retrieval decays to 95%.
+GLIDE schedules a repetition for each individual engram, to be performed when the point of retrieval for an engram on the forgetting curve, decays to 95%.
+Difficulty is calculated for each engram, to be used for the calculation of retrieval.
 This results in a mix of information to perform repetitions on in a study session, and does not usually, if ever, result in a the Serial-Position effect's dip, after the second day of study for a new course.
 Skinner did not have the spacing calculations that GLIDE implements, which have been available now for a while.

 Comparison of GLIDE vs GLIDER: